 Gibbons has demonstrated effectiveness in managing clients’ crises for more than 90 years.
 We have handled significant crises on behalf of Fortune 500 companies, financial services firms, pharmaceutical and laboratory companies, telecommunications outfits, government contractors, and nonprofits, among many others.

 For example, Gibbons lawyers have guided numerous corporations and corporate officers accused of violations and crimes threatening their reputation and employment.
-In the financial services industry, Gibbons Team members have represented firms, boards, and executives in whistle-blower situations, unannounced audits, and unexpected regulatory focus.
-The Team also has been sought to provide guidance upon discovery of regulatory rules violations requiring prompt containment, coordinating the necessary response and providing efficient remedies going forward, including the implementation of procedures to best ensure future compliance.
+In the financial services industry, Gibbons Team members have represented firms, boards, and executives in whistleblower situations, unannounced audits, and unexpected regulatory focus.
+The Team also has been sought to provide guidance upon discovery of regulatory rules violations that require prompt containment, coordinating the necessary response and providing efficient remedies going forward, including the implementation of procedures to best ensure future compliance.

 In addition, the Gibbons Crisis Management Team is active on behalf of pharmaceutical, medical device, and laboratory clients.
 We provide crisis management counsel involving product safety issues, such as recalls, retesting programs, and additional government regulatory action.
 After managing a crisis – or, in the best case scenario, before a crisis hits – we conduct comprehensive audits to prepare the client to avoid future issues, beginning at the product development and marketing stages, during which we evaluate labels, warnings, packaging, manuals, and other hazard communication media for completeness, effectiveness, and compliance with federal and/or state requirements.
 Based on our audit, we design and implement a comprehensive plan for the client going forward, which recommends revisions to the literature, as well as policies and procedures to maximize compliance and minimize the risk of a high-profile crisis, with all its inherent fallout.